Late Pleistocene: Eurasia

-Neanderthal hominins (Homo neanderthalensis) inhabited Eurasia until becoming extinct between 40 and 30 ka.
-Towards the end of the Pleistocene and possibly into the early Holocene, several large mammalian species including the woolly rhinoceros, mammoth, mastodon and Irish elk became extinct.
+Neanderthal hominins (Homo neanderthalensis) inhabited Eurasia until becoming extinct between 40 and 30 ka, towards the end of the Pleistocene and possibly into the early Holoceneand were replaced with modern humans (Homo sapiens) who emerged from East Africa about 195,000 years ago.
+Neanderthals co-existed with the Homo sapiens until they died out.

+In Eurasia, extinction happened throughout the Pleistocene but those that happened during the Later Pleistocene were of megafauna and there were no replacements for the extinct species.
+Some Molluscan species went extinct but not on the same scale as the mammals living during the time.
+Some examples of species which extinct without replacements include the Straight-tusked elephant (Palaeoloxodon antiquus), Giant deer (Megaloceros giganteus), cave bear (Ursus spelaeus) and woolly rhinoceros (Coelodonta antiquitatis).
+Several large mammalian species including the mammoth, mastodon, and Irish elk became extinct.

+Upper Paleolithic people also made paintings and engravings on walls.
 Cave paintings have been found at Lascaux in the Dordogne which may be more than 17,000 years old.
-These are mainly of buffalo, deer and other animals hunted by man.
-Later paintings occur in caves throughout the world with further examples at Altamira (Spain) and in India, Australia and the Sahara.
+These are mainly buffalo, deer, and other animals hunted by humans.
+Later paintings occur in caves throughout the world, including Altamira, Spain, and in India, Australia, and the Sahara.

-Magdalenian hunter-gatherers were widespread in western Europe about 18,000 years ago until the end of the Pleistocene.
+Magdalenian hunter-gatherers were widespread in western Europe about 20–12.500 cal BP years ago until the end of the Pleistocene.
+An example of this is the antler-working done by the human groups who lived in the Santimamine cave in the Magdalenian.
 They invented the earliest known harpoons using reindeer horn.

+Climatic conditions during the Late Pleistocene in Eurasia were predominantly cold with glaciation events happening in northern Europe, northwest Siberia and the Alps and interglacials (temperate phase).
+The evidence of the changes in climatic conditions was from fragmentary sequences in formerly glaciated areas in northern Europe.